rajarshi1902/Live-Stock-Sentiment_Treemap/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage

 This treemap can be used to assist individuals to make financial decisions.
 That said, this project, by no means, is to be used solely for making investing choices.
-Please do your own proper research.
+Please do your own research.